How to Refinance Without Resetting the 30-Year Clock

 Private Mortgage Insurance Can Be Cheaper

 When you do a conventional refinance with less than 20% equity, you are required to pay for private mortgage insurance (PMI).
-Costs vary by several factors, but rates are generally cheaper with shorter-term loans.
+Costs vary by several factors, but rates can be cheaper with shorter-term loans.
 Typically, mortgage insurance companies offer lower costs for loans of 20 years or fewer.

 You’ll Eliminate PMI Faster